 Early History of the Jefcyke family

 This web page shows only a small excerpt of our Jefcyke research.
-Another 167 words (12 lines of text) covering the years 1616 and 1713 are included under the topic Early Jefcyke History in all our PDF Extended History products and printed products wherever possible.
+Another 114 words (8 lines of text) covering the years 1616 and 1713 are included under the topic Early Jefcyke History in all our PDF Extended History products and printed products wherever possible.

 Jefcyke Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Jefcyke has undergone many spelling variations, including Jefcott, Jeffcott, Jefcote, Jeffcoat, Jefcock and many more.

-Early Notables of the Jefcyke family (pre 1700)
+Early Notables of the Jefcyke family

 More information is included under the topic Early Jefcyke Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jefcyke family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Jefcyke were among those contributors: Henry Jeffcoat and his wife Rebecca and three children arrived in New York in 1820; E. Jefcott arrived in New York in 1852.